mmistakes/minimal-mistakes/_posts/2016-12-15-resume_writing_latex.md

     title: "Extended Fancy CV by Carmine Benedetto"
   - url: /assets/images/resume_templates/Data_Scientist_Resume_Harsh_Gadgil.png
     image_path: /assets/images/resume_templates/Data_Scientist_Resume_Harsh_Gadgil.png
-    alt: "Data Scientist Resume by Harsh Gadgil"
+    alt: "Data Engineer Resume by Harsh Gadgil"
-    title: "Data Scientist Resume by Harsh Gadgil"
+    title: "Data Engineer Resume by Harsh Gadgil"
 excerpt: "Why you should port your Word resume to LaTeX."
 ---

 For several years, I've had an old school resume prepared in Microsoft Word.
 Although I neither loved nor hated it, I knew that there had to be a better way.
-Enter $$\LaTeX$$ resume templates[^1]:
+Enter $$\LaTeX$$ resume templates:

 {% include gallery class="full" caption="Sample $$\LaTeX$$ resume templates" %}

+**Note**: All templates shown above, with the exception of 'Data Engineer Resume by Harsh Gadgil', can be found on [ShareLaTeX](https://www.sharelatex.com/templates/cv-or-resume).
+{: .notice--info}

 For the uninitiated, $$\LaTeX$$ is a document preparation system used for *typesetting* (as opposed to word processing).
-LaTeX has a steep learning curve; if you're feeling particularly brave, a comprehensive tutorial can be found [here](https://www.latex-tutorial.com/) :stuck_out_tongue_winking_eye:.
+LaTeX has a steep learning curve; if you're feeling particularly brave, a comprehensive tutorial can be found [here](https://www.latex-tutorial.com/).

 Arguably, a resume is more typesetting than word processing.
 Resumes may contain multiple columns, which can be a pain to get right in Microsoft Word, but comes naturally to LaTeX.
 Dan McGee [outlines](https://www.toofishes.net/blog/why-i-do-my-resume-latex/) the benefits of LaTeX over Word nicely.
 In some ways, LaTeX is like HTML - LaTeX projects usually contain two main files - a *.tex* file, that contains markup and content, and a *.cls* file, that contains styling code.
 Although this means that LaTeX projects are extremely flexible and versatile, a significant amount of coding may be involved in creating a pleasing typeset document.
 Fortunately, several specialized classes can be downloaded from the web and used as-is, reducing or even eliminating the need to write any styling code.